web-dom/joss/README.md

 # joss
-The goal of JOSS (JSON Operating System Schema) is to create a protocol for interacting with a UNIX-like environment via the host interface of web assembly.
+The goal of JOSS (JSON Operating System Schema) is to create a protocol for interacting with a UNIX-like environment via the host interface of web assembly using JSON.

 # Why?